Passes for expropriated persons

 - The owners of permanent residences, cottages, land and lumber lots that were expropriated during the creation of Forillon National Park, their children, grandchildren and spouses will be able to obtain a pass so that they can revisit the places that are dear to them, which are, today, within in the park.

-- The pass is valid for one national park or national historic site, that is, the one whose creation gave rise to the expropriation of the applicant and his/her family.
+- The pass is valid for the Forillon national park, that is, the one whose creation gave rise to the expropriation of the applicant and his/her family.
+The pass is valid for Forillon National Park whose creation gave rise to the expropriation of the applicant and their family.

 Who is the "first generation of expropriated persons"?